stefanuebe/vaadin-fullcalendar/docs/main/migration.md

 Nevertheless, for the normal use case, this has no effect.
 If you subclassed the JS classes, feel free to convert it to TypeScript, but be aware, we do not yet have any fancy TypeScript stuff.
 But it will come somewhere in future ;)

+Things to have in mind when migrating: We use protected and private modifiers of typescript now.
+Any underscores have been removed and the methods / fields have become private or protected.
+For instance the `_initCalendar()` method is now named `initCalendar()`.
+This is one of the most important ones - if you have subclassed the FC, you most likely have overridden this method and have to update your code.
+We recommend to use the `override` modifier, so that the compiler marks any issues regarding such cases.

 ### Issues with webpack
 There is a known issue with webpack, that will most likely lead to issues, when starting the application.